AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 Thus $O(T_2) = O(c^3)$.

-The maximum number of dapp chains is given by:
+The maximum number of dapp-chains is given by:

 \begin{equation*}
 \begin{split}